ChaosCorpNet/esx_truckerjob/README.md

  1. Download the resource from my github
  2. Download schneehaze’s MissionText
  3. Drag both resources into your “resources”-folder
- 4. add “start MissionText” and “start TruckerJob” in your server.cfg
+ 4. Add “start MissionText” and “start TruckerJob” in your server.cfg
+ 5. Import esx_truckerjob.sql into your database
  5. Start the resources/Restart your Server